Last updated March 2023

 From in-car entertainment to in-car personal assistant

-“Want to make sure the kettle’s boiled, and the heater’s on when you get home?
-Just ask Alexa. “
+"Want to ensure the kettle's boiled and the heater's on when you get home?
+Just ask Alexa. "

-The sophistication of voice assistants means you can now turn on the lights or do the shopping from the comfort of your sofa.
+The sophistication of voice assistants means you can now turn on the lights or shop from the comfort of your sofa.

 With Amazon's voice assistant Alexa, you can now turn up the heating, do the shopping or ask for the news headlines from your car.

-You can even control your vehicle from your home, unlocking car doors, starting the engine, and adjusting the temperature, so you’re ready for your next journey.
+You can even control your vehicle from home, unlock car doors, start the engine, and adjust the temperature to prepare you for your next journey.

-Car manufacturers are also providing their artificial intelligence (AI) software as part of an in-vehicle infotainment system.
+Car manufacturers also provide their artificial intelligence (AI) software as part of an in-vehicle infotainment system.

-This can serve as a virtual personal assistant and can respond to voice commands and proactively guide drivers in collaborating with its navigation system to their desired destination.
+This can serve as a virtual personal assistant, respond to voice commands, and proactively guide drivers in collaborating with its navigation system to their desired destination.

-This same in-built system even provides payment options through a simple tap on the dashboard, so the driver can leave a charging station and drive off with snacks without even leaving the car, similar to using your voice assistant to do the shopping from your sofa.
+This same in-built system even provides payment options through a simple tap on the dashboard, so the driver can leave a charging station and drive off with snacks without leaving the car, similar to using your voice assistant to shop from your sofa.

-It won’t be long before my car can book a cinema ticket via voice commands, direct me to the mall to watch the movie, find an empty parking space, and because it knows that I’m due an oil change, arrange for a mini service.
+It won't be long before my car can book a cinema ticket via voice commands, direct me to the mall to watch the movie, find an empty parking space, and arrange a mini service because I'm due for an oil change.
 Deon Liebenberg

 Automotive infotainment and the security challenge